Posts Tagged hacks

 How to not break your hands when using key combinations (using *nix)

 I find that trying to use both hands when entering key combinations feels slightly less inclined to cause injury than using the same hand.
-For example, instead of pressing control-C with only your left hand, you hold the control button with your right hand and with you left hand press a control button.
-This approach seems to limit the degree to which you need to contort your fingers – however I’m not a doctor, so perhaps you shouldn’t believe what I say.
+For example, instead of pressing control-C with only your left hand, you hold the control button with your right hand and press C with your left hand.
+This approach seems to limit the degree to which you need to contort your fingers.
+(However, I have no experience with RSI, so perhaps you shouldn’t believe what I say)

-This rebinding can be done for one session by typing the following commands into the shell:
+This rebinding can temporarily be done using the following shell commands.

-To make this permament one needs to modify the .xmodmap file in one’s home directory – or create it should it not exist.
-The arguments to the -e options are then added to this file. .xmodmap should then be executed by xmodmap when X starts.
+To make this permament one needs to modify the .xmodmap file in one’s home directory – or create it – should it not exist. .xmodmap will be executed by xmodmap when X starts.

 <pre>